MicrosoftDocs/patterns-practices/patterns-practices/reference/inotification-interface-mspp-interactivity-interactionrequest.md

 ## Syntax

-<span id="syntaxToggle"></span>public interface INotificationPublic Interface INotification
+public interface INotificationPublic Interface INotification

 See Also
 --------